RaisanenMarkus/csharp/docs/part5/part5-1.md

 ## Class

-A class defines the types of objects that can be created from it.
-It contains instance variables describing the object's data, a constructor or constructors used to create it, and methods that define its behavior.
-A rectangle class is detailed below which defines the functionality of a rectangle:
+A **class** defines the types of objects that can be created from it.
+It contains instance variables describing the object's data, a constructor or constructors used to create it and methods that define its behavior.
+A rectangle class is detailed below which defines the functionality of a rectangle.

 ```cs
 // class